BernardoAguayoOrtega/rl-trading-agent/README.md

 - [ ] Update the five notebooks to reflect the new search‑driven workflow.
   - Include a notebook that runs `run_search.py` and visualises trial results.
   - Add explanatory markdown cells for each pipeline stage.
-  - **Link notebooks to the orchestrator** so they can be executed via `research.orchestrator` for reproducibility.

 #### Chunk 3.11 – End‑to‑End Demo
 - [ ] Write a shell script `demo.sh` that executes all steps sequentially.
   - Capture timings and resource usage.
-  - **Extend demo** to call the Research Orchestrator, automatically logging experiment metadata.

 #### Chunk 3.12 – Documentation & CI
 - [ ] Update README, add GitHub Actions workflow for linting, testing, and a quick training sanity check.
   - Create `.github/workflows/ci.yml` with jobs: lint (ruff/flake8), test (pytest), train‑sanity (short PPO run).
   - Add badges for build status and coverage.
-  - **Add a CI job** that runs the Research Orchestrator on a minimal dataset to ensure the full pipeline works.

 #### Chunk 3.13 – Optional Extensions
 - [ ] Live‑trading script, Dockerfile, Sphinx docs.
   - Implement `live/trade.py` that streams live data, builds observations, queries the saved policy, and sends orders via a broker API.
   - Write a minimal `Dockerfile` that installs dependencies and copies the repo.
   - Set up Sphinx with autodoc to generate API documentation.
-  - **Add a simulation‑in‑the‑loop stage** before live deployment: replay recent market data with realistic slippage and latency to validate the live‑trading script.

 Once each bullet is checked off, the repository will contain a fully‑automated, search‑driven feature and strategy pipeline together with optional RL training, ready for research and production use.